 - Dogs MUST be on a lead

-- Do not congregate more than 2 people
+- Do not congregate more than 6 people from different households

 Thank you for your support and co-operation at his time.